dudash/openshift-workshops/www/3.3/offline/workshop-lab5-devmanage.md

 $ oc env dc/mongodb --list | grep MONGODB | oc env dc/webapp --overwrite -e -
 {% endhighlight %}

 **Alternatively**, you can look up your env variables from the mongodb deployment config and copy them into the webapp.
-You would need to go back to the mongodb deployment config, click the vertically stacked "..." button in the top right to edit the config (next to the deploy button).
+You would need to go back to the mongodb deployment config, click the "Actions" button in the top right to edit the config (next to the deploy button).
 Then copy the variables for USER, PASSWORD, ADMIN_PASSWORD, and DATABASE.
 Then come back to the webapp deployment config, click the "...", and add them in the section spec->template->spec->containers.
 If you do it correctly it should look like the following.
 <p><img src="{{ site.baseurl }}/www/3.1/offline/screenshots/oseoffline-lab-devman-deployconfigsetenv.png" width="500"/></p>

 Then you'd click "Save" to accept the changes.